UnLimited: Investigations into lithium production from hot deep waters in Germany

-The partners of UnLimited, funded by the German Federal Ministry of Economic Affairs and Energy, aim to develop and test an extraction process for the co-production of lithium from hot deep waters in Germany.
+The partners of UnLimited, funded by the German Federal Ministry of Economic Affairs and Climate Action, aim to develop and test an extraction process for the co-production of lithium from hot deep waters in Germany.

 The major focus of the investigation is to identify qualified lithium-selective adsorbents.
 In addition to the material properties, environmental compatibility in production, use and recycling (or disposal) are important parameters for adsorbent selection.
 The specific requirements of deep water in the Upper Rhine Graben (ORG) and North German Basin (NGB) should be, in principle, considered in the selection of adsorbents.

 This requires new monitoring priorities such as the identification of possible adsorption indicators, as well as the investigation of the adsorption behavior of natural radionuclides dissolved in the thermal water connected with the tested adsorbents.